 Going beyond just the letter of the law, a comprehension of local customs and conventions is also going to be of significance when considering things such as market standards and employee expectations for benefits.
 For instance, if a country’s legal minimum annual leave is four weeks, but the established norm is five, simply knowing the law isn’t going to be sufficient to offer an attractive employment package.

 Even though it’s easier now than ever to get new employees connected and working, there are still plenty of aspects to consider to ensure a smooth transition into a new role.
 Remote working is a great way for employers to benefit from international talent but it isn’t as simple as just getting hooked up to an internet connection.
 Full induction processes, virtual working procedures and remote access are just some of the practical considerations that go alongside the legal and HR related aspects of hiring international employees.

 The process of international expansion and the employment of foreign workers can be a daunting task for your HR team.
 It’s important, then, to understand the various ways that international employment can be achieved, so that you can determine the best route to take for your organization.

 There are three main options available for organizations who want to hire international employees.
 However, keep in mind that they’re not all equally effective or efficient when the goal is to expand quickly and cost-effectively.

 1. Hire Employees Directly

-Establishing a legal entity will take time, usually around six to 12 months.
-It is also expensive and legal documents typically require a “wet” signature, meaning you will need to send sensitive legal documents worldwide.
+Establishing a legal entity will take time, usually around six to twelve months.
+It’s also expensive and legal documents typically require a “wet” signature, meaning you will need to send sensitive legal documents worldwide.

 2. Find a Local Agency